jevyzhu/pyquick/README.md

 * Dev/Pod environments keeo consistent - prefect for CI/CD.

 ## PyQuick Helps

+Though this is a super tiny python program but =>

 * It gengerates a **start-up python app/lib** for you with Dockerfiles, SetUp Tools, Makefiles, Requirements and others ready.
 * The project it generated is 100% **based on Docker**.